szabototo89/create-it/docs/article-full.md

 ## Component factories vs. Higher-order components

 You might have realized that **Component Factories** are very similar to **Higher-order Components**.
 So what is the difference? **Component Factories** could be considered to construct an actual component meanwhile **Higher-order Components** enhances them.
-Component Factories use HOC pattern to do their job, but there is no reason to use anything else.
+Component Factories use HOC pattern to do their job, but there is no reason to use something else (such as classes).
 That explains the similarity between them.

-## Middlewares

-[TODO]

-JavaScript implements classes as functions and we can easily define class expressions in the code if it's necessary.

 In the next article I'll take further this Component Factory concept and show how powerful it can be with middleware patterns.